Understanding RSV: Symptoms, Diagnosis, and Treatment

 There is no specific treatment.
 Instead, doctors support and treat the symptoms as they arise.
 If you have severe or life-threatening issues, you may need to be hospitalized to get more focused care.

-For milder symptoms, take the following steps to support your body and allow the virus to pass without complications: – Rest and rest as needed.
+For milder symptoms, take the following steps to support your body and allow the virus to pass without complications.
+Rest as needed.
 If you are not breastfeeding, it is best to rest for a few days.

-If you are breastfeeding, you may still want to rest as needed. – Drink plenty of fluids.
+Drink plenty of fluids.
 You can take in fluids by drinking water, juice, or sports drinks.
 You may also want to take in electrolytes through gels or packs.
-Avoid drinking carbonated beverages as these can lead to increased vomiting. – Take a pain reliever as needed for any coughing or pain. – Ask for help with childcare and housekeeping.
+Avoid drinking carbonated beverages, as these can lead to increased vomiting.
+Take a pain reliever as needed for any coughing or pain.
+Ask for help with childcare and housekeeping.

 Prevention